emilyriederer/sticker-driven-maintenance/README.md

 ### Thanks

 All logos were made with [Inkscape](inkscape.org), a great FOSS software.
+This project was mostly motivated by my wanting to learn Inkscape basics and needing a use case.
+One great resource I used a lot was YouTube videos from [Logos by Nick](https://logosbynick.com/).